hjmschoonvelde/website/_pages/publications.md

 *Peer-Reviewed Articles*

+Nate Breznau, Eike.
+M. Rinke, Alexander Wuttke et al. (2025).
+The Reliability of Replications: A Study in Computational Reproductions”.
+Forthcoming at *Royal Society Open Science*.

+Christian Pipal, **Martijn Schoonvelde**, Gijs Schumacher & Max Boiten.
+(2024).
+JST and rJST: Joint Estimation of Sentiment and Topics in Textual Data Using a Semi-Supervised Approach. *Communication Methods and Measures*, 1–-19

 Rachel Graham, **Martijn Schoonvelde** & Marij Swinkels.
-(2023).
-Unpacking the European Commission’s fiscal policy response to crisis: mapping and explaining economic ideas in the European Semester 2011-22.
-Forthcoming at *Journal of European Public Policy*.
+(2024).
+Unpacking the European Commission’s fiscal policy response to crisis: mapping and explaining economic ideas in the European Semester 2011-22. *Journal of European Public Policy 31(11):* 3591--3616.[Replication materials](https://github.com/hjmschoonvelde/commission_ideas_project)

 Mariken van der Velden, **Martijn Schoonvelde** & Christian Baden.
 (2023).
-Introduction to the Special Issue on Multilingual Text Analysis.
-Forthcoming at *Computational Communication Research*.
+Introduction to the Special Issue on Multilingual Text Analysis. *Computational Communication Research 5(2):* 1--11.

 Nate Breznau, Eike.
 M. Rinke, Alexander Wuttke et al. (2022).
 "Observing Many Researchers Using the Same Data and Hypothesis Reveals a Hidden Universe of Uncertainty." *Proceedings of the National Academies of Sciences 119(44)*: e2203150119.